KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 self.layout.addWidget(self.button)
 {% endhighlight %}

-The unique thing here is the button class and the line specifying that clicking the button will trigger the `makeNotes` method of the object we are constructing.
+The new thing here is the button class and the line specifying that clicking the button will trigger the `makeNotes` method of the object we are constructing.

 {% highlight Python %}
 self.setLayout(layout)
 {% endhighlight %}

-The `setLayout` method comes from `QWidget` and takes an argument of type `QLayout`. `QLayout` is inherited by `QBoxLayout`, which is inherited by `QVBoxLayout`, so this works.
-The argument becomes the layout manager for the receiver of the method.
+The `setLayout` method works for any `QWidget` and takes an argument of type `QLayout`. `QLayout` is inherited by `QBoxLayout`, which is inherited by `QVBoxLayout`, so this works.
+The argument becomes the layout manager for the receiver of the method, which is the object we are constructing.

 ## makeNotes